-As far as the tack-less, unless they have been exposed to moisture and the
+As far as the tack-less, unless they are coming loose or the

 nails are rusty they will be just fine to reuse.
 Even if you find some tack-less

-strips that are damaged, only those that are bad can be replaced as needed.
+strips that are loose or damaged, only those that are bad need be replaced.
 Any

 installer that would say it is a bother to replace bad tack-less is not worth